 At PolicyCo, Articles are the building blocks of every document.
 Each Article has a name, sequence number, an author, related controls (more about that later), attachments, and, most importantly, content.
-We believe articles are a useful way to build your policies because they give you the ability to manage individual slices of a document in a non-linear way.
-Whether you are creating a new policy from scratch, managing an existing policy, or doing an annual review, there are several benefits to managing your documents in this modular way.
+We believe articles are a useful way to build your policies because they allow you to manage individual slices of a document in a non-linear way.
+Whether you create a new policy from scratch, manage an existing policy, or do an annual review, there are several benefits to managing your documents in this modular way.

 1 - Dividing your policy into easily assigned, edited, and managed pieces

 When embarking on the policy writing process, there are times when a single author isn’t best suited to writing an entire policy.
-Whether this is due to a writer’s area of expertise or schedule, it is often helpful to have collaboration between multiple authors.
+Whether this is due to a writer’s area of expertise or schedule, a collaboration between multiple authors is often helpful.
 Articles allow for individual authoring assignments within a policy.
 Articles dealing with technical aspects of a given policy can be assigned to members of the tech team, while more Articles with a more legal focus can be given to the legal team to write and edit.
 In some cases, it might be a good idea to assign multiple authors to a single Article.

 2 - Specific points of association - Images, media, controls, and procedures

-Having a single policy made up of a collection of Articles allows for a more precise association of assets and information to each block of content.
+Having a single policy made up of a collection of Articles allows for a more precise association of assets and information to each content block.
 There are multiple types of content associations that can be made to an Article.
 Procedures are the first type of content that can be attached to an Article.
-In the most common cases, a simple process for complying with a piece of a policy is required.
+In most cases, a simple process for complying with a piece of a policy is required.
 For instance, if a Security Policy calls for changing passwords every 30 days, the associated Procedure would include the individual steps for making that password change.
-For compliance purposes, regulatory controls can also be associated directly with an Article (e.g., GDPR, NIST, HITRUST, etc.).
-Adding individual controls to an Article makes future updates, and compliance audits much easier due to the ability to search either by Article text or by Control.
+Regulatory controls can also be associated directly with an Article (e.g., GDPR, NIST, HITRUST, etc.).
+Adding individual controls to an Article makes future updates and compliance audits much easier due to the ability to search either by Article text or by Control.
 Finally, with PolicyCo, you can also attach files directly to an article.
 These attachments can range anywhere from screengrabs, documents, or video files.

 One of the challenges when managing large policies is identifying which concept should be mapped back to a specific control.
 A policy can contain dozens of concepts.
 We refer to these concepts as articles.
 By dividing your policy into discrete articles, it’s much easier to make specific references to the relevant text.